mackuba/sparkler/README.md

 ### Ruby app server

 There are several different competing Ruby app servers, but most of them require running additional server processes in the background that need to be separately monitored, restarted if they go down etc. The one that's easiest to set up and use (IMHO) is [Passenger by Phusion](https://www.phusionpassenger.com), which integrates with Apache or Nginx and uses the web server to launch itself automatically.
-Follow the [instructions on their website](https://www.phusionpassenger.com/documentation/Users%20guide%20Nginx.html#install_on_debian_ubuntu) to set it up.
+Follow the [instructions on their website](https://www.phusionpassenger.com/documentation/Users%20guide%20Nginx.html#installation) to set it up.

-Once you have Nginx and Passenger installed, you'll need to add a server block like this to your Nginx config:
+Once you have Nginx and Passenger installed, you'll need to add a server block to your Nginx config that looks something like this:

 ```
 server {